 - Guide 1: How to Remove You have been hacked from Windows.

-- Guide 2: Get rid of You have been hacked from Mac OS X.
+- Guide 2: Get rid of You have been hacked on Mac OS X.

-- Guide 3: Remove You have been hacked from Google Chrome.
+- Guide 3: Remove You have been hacked in Google Chrome.

 - Guide 4: Erase You have been hacked from Mozilla Firefox.